Carlos Colón (writer)

 Carlos Colón (23 April 1953 – 30 October 2016) was an American poet.
 He primarily wrote English-language haiku and concrete poems.
 During his lifetime, he published over 12 chapbooks and over 1,400 poems published in a variety of journals including Modern Haiku and Frogpond.

 He later was nicknamed Haiku Elvis due to the Elvis costume he would wear to do public readings of his poetry.

 Biography

 Colón was born in Shreveport, Louisiana and lived there for most of his life.
 He earned his bachelor's degree from Louisiana State University Shreveport and a master's degree in library science from Louisiana State University.

 He worked as a reference librarian at the Shreveport Memorial Library until his retirement.

-He passed away from a heart attack at age 63.
+He died from a heart attack at age 63.

 Haiku

 The following is a famous haiku of his:

 He has written poetry books with Alexis Rotella.

 He has written several "visual haiku", sometimes known as "eye-ku".
 He was a consultant about visual haiku for the book Haiku in English: The First Hundred Years.

 His chapbook Mountain Climbing was dedicated to Marlene Mountain, among other authors.